quartiq/booster/doc/project_plan.md

 Planned LED indications:
 * GREEN - Channel is present and output is enabled.
-* YELLOW - Channel temperature is above threshold or an alert is active.
+* YELLOW - Channel interlocks tripped.
-* RED - Channel interlock is tripped and output is disabled.
+* RED - Channel is not detected, has experienced an over-temperature condition, or has experienced an over-current condition.

 Push button assignments (TBD):
-* PB1 (short press) - Re-enable all channels
+* PB1 (short press) - Interlock Reset (reset any enabled channels)
-* PB2 (short press) - Disable all channels
+* PB2 (short press) - Standby (disable all channels)
-* PB1 + PB2 (long press) - Reset device

-A long press is defined as greater than 2 seconds.
-Any debounced press that is less than 2 seconds is considered a short press.

 ## Software Overview

-The final firmware of Booster will be composed of two RTIC tasks:
+The final firmware of Booster will be composed of RTIC tasks:
-* Priority 1 (Highest) - Channel scan task
+* Priority 2 (Highest) - Channel scan task
+* Priority 1 (Mid) - Channel telemetry task
-* Priority 0 (Lowest) - Idle task
+* Priority 0 (Lowest) - Idle task, Button Task

 The channel scan task will be invoked at a periodic interval of 500ms (TBD).
-This task will measure the current state of output channels and report the state over the MQTT telemetry interface.
+This task will measure the current state of output channels.
 This task will be fast enough such that the user will not experience any delay when using the ethernet or USB-based interfaces.
 After channel temperature measurements have been conducted, this task will update the speed of the cooling fans as necessary.

+The telemetry task will take periodic measurements of the channel state and report them over an MQTT telemetry interface.

 The idle task will be composed of servicing the network stack and MQTT ethernet interface as well as the USB terminal interface.
 When neither of these interfaces requires servicing, the device will enter a low-power mode until the next task is invoked.

+The button task periodically polls the button states to debounce them and update the channel states as required.

 ### Dynamic Channel Connections
 Note that RF channels may or may not be connected to Booster at any given point.
-Firmware is responsible for detecting a disconnected (or newly connected) channel and handling this accordingly.
+Firmware is responsible for detecting a disconnected channel and handling this accordingly.
+Channel states will be determined at startup.
+Channels will not be dynamically connectable/disconnectable during operation.
-As such, channel initialization may be necessary during execution of tasks (outside of firmware startup) at any point.

 ### Development Plan